TimMarder/Beasts/README.md

 https://docs.google.com/spreadsheets/d/1vcX3OrGk1_d-Wzu3z44GhKxIOskOVNyuQnfW6qRpUMc/edit?ts=5a7da870#gid=1460164168

 ### Conclusions:
 According to the graph, most of the data support our hypothesis that runtime increases at a linear rate with respect to the 1-dimensional size of the matrix.
 However, the runtime is significantly larger than what it should be when the size is less than 1500 and when the size is 2100.
-We cannot explain why this happens.
+According to the qaf post, https://groups.google.com/a/stuy.edu/forum/#!topic/apcs17-18/Kli6zgzQ6GY, we think that the system has to allocate memory at the beginning which is why the earlier runtime is so large.